 We offer Pre-sessional English for Academic Purposes (PEAP) courses from 6 to 30 weeks for students who need help achieving these requirements.
 Even if you have already met the minimum entry requirements you could still benefit, as many students do, from the study skills and orientation to the UK education system that is offered by a short PEAP course.

-For more information on PEAP including dates, fees and English language entry requirements for these courses, please visit our website.
+Find more information on PEAP including dates, fees and English language entry requirements for these courses.

 In-sessional English language support